KeesCBakker/slack-ext/packages/handlebars-a-la-json/README.md

 ```

 ## Error handling
 It is really easy to create invalid JSON when you are templating.
-To make things easier, we've included better error message.
+To make things easier, we've included better error messages.
+The following code will generate invalid JSON:

-This code:
 ```js
 const handlebars = createJsonHandlebars();
 const template = `{